Louisiana man pleads guilty to kidnapping a gay man as part of a scheme to kidnap and murder Grindr users

 What are the effects of hatred?

 Experiences of hatred are associated with poor emotional well-being, such as feelings of anger, shame, and fear.
-Read also : The forensic scientist who was allegedly fired for using an adult website has pleaded for his job behind.
 In addition, victims tend to have poor mental health, including depression, anxiety, post-traumatic stress and suicidal behaviour.

 What does hatred feel like?